luclemo/jekyll-starter/README.md

 ## Ready to deploy? 🚀

 ### Edit these two values in `_config.yml`

+You will only need to do this once:

 1. If your site will be served from a subdirectory, add it here: